Zakaria-Karboua/Zakaria-Karboua/README.md

 ### Hi, I'm Zakaria 👋

-🎓 5th-year Statistics & Actuarial Science student at ENSM (École Nationale Supérieure de Mathématiques), Algiers.
+🎓 5th-year Statistics & Actuarial Science student at NHSM (National Higher School of Mathematics), Algiers.

 🔬 I work at the intersection of **statistical modeling**, **actuarial science**, and **applied ML** — building end-to-end pipelines for real-world datasets.